Wavertree: History

-The Domesday Book reference is "Leving held Wauretreu.
+The Domesday Book of 1086 states: "Leving held Wauretreu.
 There are 2 carucates of land.
 It was worth 64 pence".
-Wavertree was part of the parish of Childwall in the West Derby hundred.
+Wavertree was formerly a township in the parish of Childwall in the West Derby Hundred, in 1866 Wavertree became a separate civil parish, from 1894 to 1895 Wavertree was an urban district, on 1 April 1922 the parish was abolished and merged with Liverpool.
+In 1921 the parish had a population of 45,991.

 Wavertree also boasts a village lock-up, commonly known as The Roundhouse, despite being octagonal in shape.
 Built in 1796, and later modified by prominent local resident and architect Sir James Picton, it was once used to detain local drunks.
 The lock-up was made a listed building in 1952.

 A similar structure, Everton Lock-Up sometimes called Prince Rupert's Tower, survives in Everton.
 The village green, on which Wavertree's lock-up was built, is officially the only surviving piece of common land in Liverpool.

 In 1895, the village of Wavertree was incorporated into the city of Liverpool.
 Buildings of interest include Holy Trinity Church, Liverpool Reform Synagogue, the Blue Coat School, and the Royal School for the Blind, all of which are situated on the same road.
 King David High School, a Jewish-affiliated school that also accepts students of other faiths and backgrounds, is situated in Wavertree and has a primary school attached to it.
 Wavertree Town Hall was built in 1872 as the headquarters of the Wavertree Local Board of Health.
-Rescued from demolition in 1979, the town hall is now a restaurant.

-Wavertree is one of the areas in south Liverpool populated by students of Liverpool's three universities, especially the Smithdown Road area.
+Rescued from demolition in 1979, the town hall is now a bar and restaurant.Wavertree is one of the areas in south Liverpool populated by students of Liverpool's three universities, especially the Smithdown Road area.
 This road is known for "The Smithdown Ten" pub crawl, although the number of pubs in business varies from year to year.
 Wavertree is also home to the annual Smithdown Road Festival, with local bars and cafes hosting almost 200 bands every year.
 The community is ethnically diverse, with significant South Asian and black populations.

 Governance

-The elected councillors for Wavertree are Angela Coleman, Clare McIntyre and Dave Cummings, all of whom are members of the Labour Party.
-It has been represented since 2019 by Paula Barker, also of the Labour Party, in the parliamentary constituency of Liverpool Wavertree.
+It has been represented in House of Commons by Paula Barker since 2019, of the Labour Party, in the parliamentary constituency of Liverpool Wavertree.

+There are two Liverpool City Council seats in Wavertree.
+Wavertree Garden Suburb represented by Julie Fadden of the Labour Party and Wavertree Village represented by Laurence Sidorczuk of the Liberal Democrats.